John Swinney: 2024 UK election

-Swinney meets with Prime Minister of the United Kingdom, Keir Starmer, following the 2024 general election, at Bute House.
+Swinney meets with then-Prime Minister of the United Kingdom, Keir Starmer, following the 2024 general election, at Bute House.

 In July 2024, Swinney and his party contested all 57 Scottish seats for the 2024 general election.
 The SNP went into the election as the largest party at Westminster from Scotland, having won 48 out of 59 seats at the 2019 general election.
-Following the results of the 2024 United Kingdom general election in Scotland, the SNP became the second largest party in the UK Parliament representing Scottish seats, having won 9 seats, losing a total of 39 seats across Scotland.
+Following the results of the 2024 United Kingdom general election in Scotland, the SNP became the second largest party in the UK Parliament representing Scottish seats, having won nine seats, losing a total of 39 seats across Scotland.
 Across the United Kingdom, the results saw a Labour Party landslide victory, and similarly in Scotland, Scottish Labour became the largest party representing Scottish constituencies at Westminster.

 Following the results, Swinney said that the outcome of the election in Scotland was "very, very difficult and damaging".
-High profile SNP MPs lost their seats in the election, including Kirsten Oswald, Tommy Sheppard, Alison Thewliss and Joanna Cherry.
+High-profile SNP MPs lost their seats in the election, including Kirsten Oswald, Tommy Sheppard, Alison Thewliss and Joanna Cherry.
 On 7 July 2024, newly elected Prime Minister of the United Kingdom Keir Starmer travelled to Edinburgh on the first stop of his tour of the four countries of the United Kingdom and met with Swinney at the official residence of the First Minister, Bute House.
 During the meeting, both Swinney and Starmer agreed to "work together" and to "reset the relationship between their two governments".

 Storm Éowyn

-In January 2025, the Met Office issued a rare Red alert warning for strong winds for much of Scotland.
+In January 2025, the Met Office issued a rare red alert warning for strong winds for much of Scotland.
 Ahead of the strong winds association with Storm Éowyn, Swinney urged the public "not to travel" and urged the public to take the alert seriously and follow all advice given by emergency services in preparation for the storm.
 On 23 January 2025, Swinney advised that local councils across Scotland would make decisions on areas such as schools closing during the storm, and advised that the Scottish Government Resilience Room had been activated to co-ordinate the government's response and preparation for the storm.
-Storm Éowyn made impact in Scotland on 24 January 2025, leaving around 117,000 homes across the country without power and electricity supply, with wind speeds as high as 102mph recorded on the Tay Road Bridge.
+Storm Éowyn made impact in Scotland on 24 January 2025, leaving around 117,000 homes across the country without power and electricity supply, with wind speeds as high as 102 mph recorded on the Tay Road Bridge.
 Swinney appealed to the public to have a "high level of vigilance".

 Swinney issued a public statement on 25 January calling for "patience" as the cleanup operation began.
 Amber warnings for ice, snow and wind remained in place in most parts of Scotland over the weekend (24–26 January).
 Swinney stated that it was "clear the severity of Storm Éowyn will continue into next week and this will have an impact on the speed at which utilities and local services can fully resume".